 from the nano3G.
 The phone shows a USSD processing dialog that "hangs".

 I expect a Supplementary Services message to show on the Iuh to be

 forwarded to IuCS, but the nano3G stays quiet.
 The USSD times out.

 Waiting for another IuCS release and sending the same USSD again is then

 I assume this is a problem with the nano3G specifically.

 Check how the SysmoCell behaves in this scenario.

-#1 Updated by neels about 4 years ago
+#1 Updated by neels over 4 years ago

 - Priority changed from Normal to Low